nana-khay/alx-system_engineering-devops/0x02-shell_redirections/README.md

 # Deleting JS Files
 A script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
 (10-no_more_js)

+# Count Directories
+A script to count number of hidden and unhidden directories.
+(11-directories)